data-8/sp23/policies.md

 ### Assignment Extensions
 We understand that life happens and want to provide you with the support you need.
 If you need to request an extension, please fill out [this form](https://forms.gle/czM3MD7tch3UDP9Z7).
 Submissions to this form will be visible only to the course instructors, the DSP Lead and Grading Leads.

-### Accommodations
-We will provide appropriate accommodations to all students enrolled in Berkeley's [Disabled Students Program (DSP)](https://dsp.berkeley.edu/).
-To ensure that you receive the appropriate accommodations, have your DSP specialist submit a letter confirming your status and accommodations.

-If you're not enrolled in DSP, or are in the process of being onboarded by DSP, you may still be eligible for accommodations.
-We also aim to provide fair and appropriate accommodations to any students who, because of extenuating circumstances, may need them.
-Please reach out to data8@berkeley.edu if this is the case.

-### Privacy
-All DSP and accommodations-related materials for this course are kept in a repository separate from the rest of the course materials that is visible only to the instructors and selected Lead GSIs.

-For any DSP and accommodations-related communications, please reach out to data8@berkeley.edu and the DSP Lead will get back to you.
-This inbox will be visible to future members of course staff, so if you ever have a communication that you wish to remain private, let us know and we can delete the email exchange once the conversation is resolved.

 ### Learning Cooperatively
 We encourage you to discuss course content with your friends and classmates as you are working on your assignments.
 No matter your academic background, you will learn more if you work alongside others than if you work alone.
 Ask questions, answer questions, and share ideas liberally.